Jones AT&T Stadium: Expansion

-The stadium's first expansion in 1959 raised the seating to 41,500.
-The existing east stands were moved a few feet at a time via steel rollers upon Santa Fe Railway rails and moved 150 ft further east, and the playing surface was lowered 28 ft below street level to accommodate the new lower bowl.
-It was expanded again in 1972 with new red metal seats on the north side, increasing capacity to 48,000.
+The stadium's first expansion in 1959 raised the seating capacity to 41,500.
+The existing west stands were moved in sections a few feet at a time via steel rollers upon Santa Fe Railway rails and moved 150 ft further east, and the playing surface was lowered 28 ft below street level to accommodate the new lower bowl.
+The stadium was expanded again in 1972 with new red metal seats on the north side, increasing capacity to 48,000.

 Modernization

 The largest renovation project to date was the construction of a $51.9 million, 175000 sqft press box on the stadium's west side that included luxury suites, club seating and decks for television cameras and the press.
 The project added 2,000 seats and was completed during the 2003 season.

-The stadium name was changed to Jones SBC Stadium in 2000 due to a naming rights agreement with SBC Communications, then being led by Texas Tech alumnus and CEO Edward Whitacre, Jr. SBC Communications funded a large part of the stadium's West Stadium Club expansion.
-On April 6, 2006, the facility officially changed names again, this time to Jones AT&T Stadium as a result of SBC's purchase of AT&T Corporation and adoption of AT&T as its new corporate name.
+The stadium name was changed to Jones SBC Stadium in 2000 due to a naming rights agreement with SBC Communications, then led by Texas Tech alumnus and CEO Edward Whitacre, Jr. SBC Communications funded a large part of the stadium's West Stadium Club expansion.
+On April 6, 2006, the facility officially changed to its present name of Jones AT&T Stadium as a result of SBC's purchase of AT&T Corporation and adoption of AT&T as its new corporate name.

 For 2006, the stadium was upgraded with a $2 million inner field wall that matches the traditional Texas Tech style brick façade.
 An inscribing of the Matador Song at the Double T in the north and south end zones was also added.

 In February 2006, the university announced plans to add $60 million worth of upgrades including additional luxury suites, a 1,000-car parking garage, an upper deck, a facade on the east side of the stadium and more seating.
 The entire project was set to begin following the 2006 season but was cancelled before being re-initiated as a different project in 2008.

 East Side Building

-On August 7, 2008, the Texas Tech Board of Regents announced a $25 million expansion project.
+On August 7, 2008, the Texas Tech University System Board of Regents announced a $25 million expansion project.
 The planned expansion added a Spanish Renaissance-themed façade to the east side of the stadium.
 In addition to the improvements to the exterior of the facility, the expansion added 1,000 general-admission seats, 550 club seats, and 26 suites.
 Texas Tech allocated a total of $19 million to the expansion and added another $6 million through fund-raising initiatives.

 On November 20, 2008, university officials announced that the project's fundraising goal had been exceeded.
-Most of the money came from private donations, including a large contribution from AT&T and a $1 million matching gift from Texas Tech System Board of Regents member, Larry Anders.
+Most of the money came from private donations, including a large contribution from AT&T and a $1 million matching gift from Board of Regents member Larry Anders.
 A small amount of the funds was delegated to come from future ticket sales.
 Groundbreaking ceremonies for the expansion took place on November 29, 2008.
 Construction began following the 2008 season, and was completed in 2010, bringing the total amount of suites to 89 and seating capacity to 60,454.